Bankhead Ghost Town

 Cycling the Minnewanka Loop to Lower Bankhead

 Cycling the Lake Minnewanka Loop is a popular activity within Banff National Park.
-It’s an easy 3km ride along the Rocky Mountain Legacy Trail from the Banff townsite to the Cascade Ponds, near the beginning of the Minnewanka Loop.
+It’s an easy 3 km (2 mile) ride along the Rocky Mountain Legacy Trail from the Banff townsite to the Cascade Ponds, near the beginning of the Minnewanka Loop.

 Mountain Bike from Cascade Ponds to Lower Bankhead

-The Cascade Ponds picnic area is one of the best places to spend a day in Banff.
+The Cascade Ponds area is one of the best places have a picnic in Banff.
 A fun combination of things to do in Banff is to base yourself at Cascade Ponds, then enjoy a short & easy mountain bike ride through the forest to the Bankhead ghost town.

 This kid-friendly mountain bike trail from Cascade Ponds begins at the north end of the picnic area.
 The easy Banff mountain bike trail is visible on Google Maps.
 Depending on the time of year, you may need to contend with a few fallen trees and/or a creek crossing.